top of page

 2017 1st Place Winner of the Still I Rise Grant presented by Alternating Current Press

-2017 Finalist for the Best of the Net presented by Sundress Publications
+2017 Best of the Net Finalist presented by Sundress Publications

-2017 Nominee of the Pushcart Prize presented by Alternating Current Press
+2017 Pushcart Prize Nominee presented by Alternating Current Press

-2017 Finalist for the Charter Oak Awards presented by Footnote #4: A Literary Journal of History
+2017 Charter Oak Awards Finalist presented by Footnote #4: A Literary Journal of History

-2016 Fellow, The Givens Foundation for African American Literature
+2016 Givens Foundation for African American Literature Fellow

 Publications

-December 2021: One creative nonfiction essay, "For T," published in Queer Hands of God
+December 2021: One creative nonfiction essay, "For T," Queer Hands of God

 July 2021: One flash fiction story, "To My Dear Friend: Letters from the Desk of President Jefferson," reprinted in Carleton College's Voice